gsantopaolo/BingImageSearchSample/README.md

     link](<https://msdn.microsoft.com/en-us/library/ff727729.aspx>) you will
     find the concept of the Scatterview for LSX

--   Bing Image search engine is done, need to be re-engineered
+### Bing Image search service

+Is done, need to be re-engineered

--   Allow user to ink the right natural way (I’m going to implement the Ink toolbar)
+### Allow user to ink con content like Edge

+I was thinking to implement the InkToolbar

--   Enable any text field to be filled with voice and ink (to be done)
+### Enable any text field to be filled with voice and ink

+(to be done)

--   Enable Hello/Passport api so the user can access its own OneDrive folder (to be done, I’ve already explored different ways and spent quite some time on that)
+### Enable Hello/Passport api

+So the user can access its own OneDrive folder (to be done, I’ve already explored different ways and spent quite some time on that)

--   Show how to use the Windows.Devices.Perception to get stream from K4W and Realsense with the same code (I’ve some code that need to be reengineered and adapted to the scenario)
+### Show how to use the Windows.Devices.Perception

+To get stream from K4W and Realsense with the same code (I’ve some code that need to be reengineered and adapted to the scenario)

--   Enable drag and drop on different use cases
+### Enable drag and drop on different use cases

+TBD

--   Part of the handled UI is missing
+### Part of the handled UI is missing

+TBD

--   Part of the Surface UI is missing
+### Part of the Surface UI is missing

+TBD

--   Sharing the photo album (to be done)
+### Sharing the photo album

+TBD

 Anyone in the willing of collaborate on that can ping me and I’ll add as member on the git repo,